Leaders throughout history have inspired, disappointed, empowered, enraged, challenged, and scared the people they

 - Shackleton’s Way: Leadership Lessons From the Great Antarctic Explorer – Margot Morrell, Stephanie Capparell, and Alexandra Shackleton (Amazon)

 Our Maximizing Strengths Masterclass© provides a comprehensive six-module science-based package for practitioners that contains all the materials you’ll need to help your clients identify their unique potential, feel more energized and authentic, and perform at an optimal level.

-The Positive Psychology Toolkit© has more than 50 exercises and interventions to discover and develop your own or clients’ strengths to promote optimal functioning.
+The Positive Psychology Toolkit© has over 400 exercises and interventions to discover and develop your own or clients’ strengths to promote optimal functioning.

 Cultivating Your Strengths at Work is a related blog post with useful insights and worksheets.

 A Take-Home Message

 At some point in our lives, we are all likely to lead, but it doesn’t mean we enjoy it or are any good at it.

 Nevertheless, both leading and following are natural, based on evolved strategies that allow us to tackle problems that can only be solved by working as a team (Buss, 2016).

 And good or, more likely, great leadership provides a tremendous opportunity for large-scale change.
 If we are to tackle the most significant challenges humanity faces – including climate change, world hunger, pollution, and clean energy – people need to work together toward a common good.

 But a great leader must not be mediocre, equally competent at everything; instead, they should be exceptional in their strengths.

 Knowing, understanding, developing, and using our leadership strengths is crucial to becoming our best selves and making the changes we require as individuals, nations, and a global community.

 - Bibb, S. (2017).
 The strengths book: Discover how to be fulfilled in your work and life.
 LID Publishing.

 - Buss, D. M. (2016).
 Evolutionary psychology: The new science of the mind.
 Routledge, Taylor & Francis Group.

 - Chozick, A. (2018, January 13).
 Hillary Clinton ignited a feminist movement.
 By losing.
 The New York Times.
 Retrieved July 15, 2020, from https://www.nytimes.com/2018/01/13/sunday-review/hillary-clinton-feminist-movement.html